 Hello everyone!
 My name is Peter and today I want to talk about a crucial phase in the project management lifecycle.
 Based on the title, you might have already guessed the topic.
 So today is going to be all about the planning phase.

-Planning is fundamental to the success of a project.
-Full stop!
+Planning is fundamental to the success of any project.
+Period.

 You may have heard the old saying, “failing to plan means planning to fail” and nowhere is that truer than in the field of project management.